Hein Schreuder: Biography

-Schreuder started work in 1975 as business researcher at the Netherlands Economic Institute.
+Schreuder started work in 1975 as a business researcher at the Netherlands Economic Institute.
 From 1976 to 1981 he worked as head of business economic research at the Economic and Social Institute of the Free University of Amsterdam, of which he was subsequently the director from 1981 to 1984.
-After a sabbatical at the University of Washington in Seattle he was appointed as one of the first professors at the newly established Faculty of Economics at the University of Maastricht.
+After a sabbatical at the University of Washington in Seattle he was appointed one of the first professors at the newly established Faculty of Economics at the University of Maastricht.
 In 1991 Schreuder went into business life when he was recruited by Royal DSM as member of the management team of the division Polymers.
 In 1994 he became deputy director of Corporate Planning & Development of DSM and in 1996 director.
-Schreuder has acted as corporate strategist of DSM for 15 years, most recently as executive vice-president corporate strategy & acquisitions (until 2012).
+Schreuder had acted as corporate strategist of DSM for 15 years, most recently as executive vice-president corporate strategy & acquisitions (until 2012).
 He was labelled as the "Architect of the new DSM".

 Schreuder was Fellow at the European Institute for Advanced Studies in Management (EIASM) and at the Netherlands Institute for Advanced Study (NIAS), visiting professor at the Harvard Business School as well as distinguished visiting professor at the China Europe International Business School (CEIBS).
-He is currently director at the Vlerick Business School, chairman of the supervisory boards of Ecorys and LVO, chairman of United World College Maastricht as well as board Advisor and Coach.
+He was the director at the Vlerick Business School, chairman of the supervisory boards of Ecorys and LVO, chairman of United World College Maastricht as well as board Advisor and Coach.
 In 2016 he was invested as a Knight of the Order of Orange-Nassau.

+Schreuder died on 28 May 2023, at the age of 71.